ZmnSCPxj/clboss/README.md

 path to `which clboss` as a `plugin` or `important-plugin` of `lightningd`.

+Usually, autotools-based projects like CLBOSS will default to using `-g -O2` for compilation flags, where `-g` causes the compiler to include debug info.
+CLBOSS changes this default to `-O2` so that users by default get a binary without debug symbols (a binary with debug symbols would be 20x larger!), but if it matters to you, you can override the CLBOSS default via `CXXFLAGS`, such as:

+    ./configure CXXFLAGS="-g -O2"  # or whatever flags you like

+And if your build machine has more than 1 core, you probably want to pass in the `-j` option to `make`, too:

+    make -j4  # or how many cores you want to build on

 From a git clone, you first need to execute:

     autoreconf -i